nolandg/meteor-crater-bunny/README.md

     - my-meteor-app/private/noland_crater-bunny/unused-css-selectors.txt
     - my-meteor-app/private/noland_crater-bunny/.lib/
     (PR to auto-generate these anyone?)
-1. Set an environment variable `METEOR_PACKAGE_DIRS` to a directory where you'll put the package
+1. Set an environment variable `METEOR_PACKAGE_DIRS` to a directory
 1. Download and unzip the [`boilerplate-generator`](http://google.com) core override package to the directory above

 # Usage